Boogey9/resume/README.md

 A simple-resume.
-I'll add stuff later.
+I'll add other stuff later.